Share

 Business proposal

-• Brief description of your proposal to operate a farm.
-This should include the location of the farm, as well as layout plans.
+• Brief description of your proposal to operate a farm or breeding facility.
+This should include the location of the premises.
 Note that URA has restrictions for visitors amenities on farm land.

 • Brief description of the technology and farming system used

-• Biosecurity measures to be implemented on the farm, or other plans to be implemented in the event of disease outbreak
+• Biosecurity measures to be implemented on the premises, or other plans to be implemented in the event of disease outbreak

 • Chemicals and/or medication that are intended for use